-It also encompasses funds or assets obtained as the result of fraud, bribery, corruption or tax evasion by individuals, organisations, or states.
+It also encompasses funds or assets which are acquired as the result of fraud, bribery, corruption, or tax evasion by individuals, organisations, or states.

-It’s important to understand that when law enforcement agencies discover money laundering activities there is a “cascade effect”.
-This means that they will follow the funds, and any business that has processed those funds, at any stage, could potentially be held accountable.
+When law enforcement agencies discover money laundering activities there is a “cascade effect”.
+This means that they will follow the funds, and any business that processed those funds, at any stage, could potentially be held accountable.

 Which businesses are most affected by anti-money laundering rules?

-Certain types of business have a direct responsibility to implement anti-money laundering procedures, and come under Money Laundering Regulations (MLR).
-There is guidance on the HMRC website as to which businesses are affected by MLR.
+Some types of business come under Money Laundering Regulations (MLR), and are required to implement anti-money laundering procedures.
+There’s guidance on the HMRC website which explains which businesses are affected by MLR.

 Financial sector businesses